Your Cart

 The overload principle is essential and should be mixed in systematically, but it must be used in conjunction with the principles of progression and variation.
 You need to structure overload in a progressive fashion to allow your body to adapt to the new, higher levels of training intensity and heavier loads.

 The overload principle should also be implemented into your training, gradually – over the course of an entire cycle or program.
 An increase of 2% to 5% (of the training load with most exercises) from week-to-week is a safe place to start depending on your training status and the rate your body is adapting to the increased training intensity.
-At some point your body will adapt to the resistance training.
-The result of those adaptations will be a plateau.
+At some point your body will adapt to the resistance training – what we call a plateau.
 When you plateau, the work will no longer be challenging.
 You’ll start breezing through your lifting as if it were your warm-ups.
 To avoid this, we increase the load you’re lifting to make sure we continue to force your muscles to adapt and grow.
 The goal is to continue to challenge your muscles to do more (e.g., heavier weight, more sets, more often, or with less rest).
 Overloading your muscles will force them to grow, and to get stronger.

 Periodization training drives through the overload principle through each phase (another one of the factors that makes it so effective).
 Overload should be applied to your weekly training, over the course of your cycles and programs, and even within an individual workout – it always mixed in!
 Periodization forces the progressive overload by continuously pushing you through more challenging phases.
 A solid argument could be made for overload being the most important component of HYPERTROPHY training (HYPERTROPHY is one of the training phases of periodization).
 If your goal is to decrease body fat, increase body tone, improve your body composition, put on or maintain lean muscle mass, you should be training through a HYPERTROPHY phase 3-4 times a year.